hazelcast/hazelcast-reference-manual/src/Storage/HotRestartPersistence.md

 1. The ratio of benefit (amount of garbage that can be collected) to I/O cost (amount of live data to be written).
 2. The age of the data in the chunk, measured as the age of the youngest record it contains.

 The essence is in the second component: given equal amount of garbage in all chunks, it will make the young ones less attractive to the Collector.
 Assuming the generational garbage hypothesis, this will allow the young chunks to quickly accumulate more garbage.
-On the flip side, it will also ensure that even files with little garbage are GC'd eventually, removing garbage which would otherwise linger on, thinly spread across many chunk files.
+On the flip side, it will also ensure that even files with little garbage are eventually garbage collected.
+This removes garbage which would otherwise linger on, thinly spread across many chunk files.

 Sorting records by age will group young records together in a single chunk and will do the same for older records.
 Therefore the chunks will either tend to keep their data live for a longer time, or quickly become full of garbage.